A tasty retro sausage curry, perfect for a quick and easy midweek meal.

 🍴 Serving suggestions

-These curried sausages are delicious served with homemade pilau rice and naan breads.
+These curried sausages are delicious with homemade pilau rice and naan breads.

 As this isn't an authentically Indian curry, leftovers are also really tasty with mashed potato!